peruukki/nhl-recap/README.md

 [![Build Status](https://travis-ci.org/peruukki/nhl-recap.svg?branch=master)](https://travis-ci.org/peruukki/nhl-recap)

-A web app playing back the latest NHL scores fetched from [nhl-score-api](https://github.com/peruukki/nhl-score-api).
+A web app playing back the goal information from the latest NHL games.
+I made this to have a more exciting way of checking the scores while I brush my teeth in the morning, as the games are usually played at night time in Finland.
-Built with [Cycle.js](https://cycle.js.org/) and `npm` scripts.

 The app is running at [GitHub pages](https://peruukki.github.io/nhl-recap/).
 Add it to your home screen on an Android or iOS device for a more app-like, chromeless experience.

+Built with [Cycle.js](https://cycle.js.org/) and `npm` scripts.
+Uses [nhl-score-api](https://github.com/peruukki/nhl-score-api) as its backed.

 ## Running the app